omercankorkmaz/popapp/README.md

 # Example Popup App

-Developed with latest version of React (18.2.0), Typecript and CSS.
+- Developed with latest version of React (18.2.0), Typecript and CSS.
-Used Functional Components and ContextAPI.
+- Used Functional Components and ContextAPI (for general settings).

 ## Application Requirements